olange/learning-graphql/README.md

 * [Getting started with GraphQL](http://graphql.org/docs/getting-started/) Installing and getting the GraphQL NodeJS server running
 * [Walkthrough of GraphQL](http://graphql.org/docs/intro/) (also available as a single page in [GraphQL's GitHub repo](https://github.com/facebook/graphql)) A good explanation of GraphQL's schema, type system and queries
-* [GraphiQL](https://github.com/graphql/graphiql) A graphical interactive in-browser GraphQL IDE: allows to browse the schema and its documentation, write and validate queries, and of course, browse results; un composant déterminant pour l'adoption d'un schéma GraphQL au sein d'une équipe.
+* [GraphiQL](https://github.com/graphql/graphiql) A graphical interactive in-browser GraphQL IDE: allows to browse the schema and its documentation, write and validate queries, and of course, browse results; un composant déterminant pour l'adoption d'un schéma GraphQL au sein d'une équipe
+* [Medium › GraphQL Hub](https://medium.com/the-graphqlhub) Serie of tutorials deepening usage of the type system and describing a few common use cases.

 ## Extending the type system